 It was not a new thought.
 Heed had mused about such a miracle for a very long time; since 1975 when Christine had pushed her way into the house flashing diamonds and claiming it as hers.
 What was new, recent, was the jolt to Heed's memory last summer.
 Lotioning her hands, trying to flex her fingers, move them apart, examining the familiar scar tissue on the back of her hand, Heed re-visited the scene of the accident.
 Electric knife, Sunbeam mixer, General Electric toaster oven-all brand new.
-L wordlessly refusing to open the boxes, let alone use the equipment they contained.
+L. wordlessly refusing to open the bexes, let alone use the equipment they contained.

 1964?
 1965?
 Heed is arguing with L. May enters the kitchen with her own cardboard box.
-She is frantic with worry that the Hotel and everybody

-Beach, carrying lighter fluid, matches, Molotov cocktails; shouting, urging the locals burn Cosey's Hotel and Resort to the ground and put the Uncle the Sheriffs friend the speafles fractor.

-Tom's out of business. (over)
+She is frantic with worry that the Hotel and everybody in it are in immediate danger.
+That city Negroes have already invaded Up Beach, carrying lighter fluid, matches, Molotov cocktails; shouting, urging the locals burn Cosey's Hotel and Resort to the ground and put the Uncle Tom's out of business.